 I called Gamma Graphics Services (GGS) and insisted they send someone to the plant to get a visual before providing an estimate.
 I wanted to make sure they knew what they were getting into, and I also wanted to assess their competence before committing to them.

-The GGS engineer they sent, John, surveyed the site and estimated it would take a month to complete the inspection.
+The GGS engineer they sent, John, surveyed the site and estimated it would take a month to complete the evaluation.
 He did not seem fazed by the task ahead, and I accepted the bid.

-A few days into the inspection, John came to me to explain how the readings from the LIXI Profiler—his tool for measuring the thickness of the pipes—were indicating that a certain section of pipe on the roof was corroded.
+A few days into testing, John came to me to explain how the readings from the LIXI Profiler—his tool for measuring the thickness of the pipes—were indicating that a certain section of pipe on the roof was corroded.
 He asked me for permission to remove the insulation and confirm the damage.

 I gathered my insulation crew and accompanied John back to roof.
 My shadow for the past year, Mark, trailed closely behind.
 While the crew removed insulation from the pipe, Mark scanned the rooftop.